cosmos/ibc/spec/ics-24-host-requirements/README.md

 Key-value store functionality and root of trust type are unlikely to change during operation of a single host chain.

-`submitDatagram` can change over time as relayer should be able to update their processes.
+`submitDatagram` can change over time as relayers should be able to update their processes.

 ## Example Implementation